LeStegii/server-software/java/PLUGINS.md

 # Minecraft Java Plugins software.
-This list contains Minecraft Java plugins server softwares.
+This list contains Minecraft Java plugins server software.

 ⚠️ **Warning!** If a project is not in active development exploits such as Log4J could still work!
 # ✔️ Active Development